Kvan0005/Master-Thesis/thesis-paper/thesis.typ

 The lift will be a terrain type that allows agents to reach higher levels in the environment.
 It is designed to be used in conjunction with the lever, which is used to activate the lift.
 The lift can be used to reach new areas of the environment, allowing agents to explore and find new paths to their goals.
 === Lever
 The lever is a terrain type which will be intercatible for the agents are on it.
 The lever is used to activate the lift, allowing agents on the lift to switch floors.
 The lever is designed to be used in conjunction with the lift, allowing agents to reach new areas of the environment.
+=== Plane extension
+The plane extension is the addition of a new dimension which will allow the lift to move vertically...
 == Evaluation
 ...